-This gluten-free cake is made from shredded coconut and almond meal, fragrant with vanilla, and has a shiny, decadent chocolate glaze dripping down the sides.
-Good thing the recipe makes two loaves.
+This gluten-free cake is made from shredded coconut and almond meal, and has an amazing soft center with chewy, crisp edges—plus a shiny, decadent chocolate glaze dripping down the sides.
+You’ll want to double up and make two loaves for sure.
 Get the Flourless Coconut and Chocolate Cake recipe.

 Get more great recipes (and gorgeous photos).

 Simultaneously crisp, chewy, and light as air, this meringue topped with smooth, tangy-sweet lemon curd and juicy berries is beautiful in every way.
 Get our Pavlova with Lemon Curd and Fresh Berries recipe.

 Macaroons usually mean coconut, but these egg white meringue cookies with brown sugar and pecans are a favorite at Anshe Chesed Passover seders in Vicksburg, Mississippi.
 Get our Mississippi Praline Macaroons recipe.

 This airy angel food cake is Passover-appropriate thanks to being made with matzo cake meal and potato starch.
 Simply topped with orange-soaked strawberries, this is another spring stunner.
 Get our Passover Angel Food Cake with Strawberries recipe.